Latest snapshot of the coronavirus impact - Shepparton News

 CORONAVIRUS NUMBERS

-* Australia has recorded 7150 cases.
-There are 467 active cases, none in the ACT and NT.
+* Australia has recorded 7184 cases.
+Active cases at 470, with none in the ACT and NT.

 * The national death toll is 103 - NSW 50, Victoria 19, Tasmania 13, WA 9, Queensland 7, SA 4, ACT 3.
 (Two Queensland residents who died in NSW have been included the official tolls of both states).

-* More than six million of an estimated 16 million people with smartphones have registered for the federal government's COVIDSafe tracing app since April 26.
+* More than 6.1 million of an estimated 16 million people with smartphones have registered for the federal government's COVIDSafe tracing app since April 26.

 --